Washing machines are one of the most frequently used appliances in our homes.

 Machines with a very poor energy efficiency rating can cost you considerably more over the course of a year than a more efficient model, even if you only use the appliance a couple of times a week.

-By comparison, the E-rated Hoover H-WASH 300 H3W4102DBBE washing machine uses considerably more electricity, at 239 kWh per year.
-This increases the electricity running costs to £68.40, more than double that of an A-rated machine.
+By comparison, the E-rated Indesit BIWMIL71252UKN washing machine, for example, uses 175 kWh of electricity per year.
+This increases the electricity running costs to £42.88.

 It is worth remembering that there are other ways that you can reduce the running cost of your washing machine.